codeforIATI/iatikit/docs/getting-started.rst

     url_containing_zip_url=URL_CONTAINING_URL_OF_ZIP_FILE

 The `URL_CONTAINING_URL_OF_ZIP_FILE` should be a URL which contains a single line that is the URL of the ZIP file containing all the IATI XML files.

+The `iatikit.ini` file should be placed in the directory from which python is launched to run the client application (i.e., the application which uses `iatikit`).